kowsar89/just-my-notes/source/_drafts/code-review-2.md

 ## 📂 Step-4: Reading the Results

-After completing the review, Codex writes the results to `~/ai-coding/code-reviews/` directory as per the instruction file ie `~/ai-coding/code-reviews/1971.md`.
+Once the review is done, Codex automatically saves the findings in the `~/ai-coding/code-reviews/` directory.
+The file is named after the MR number, for example `~/ai-coding/code-reviews/1971.md`.

+If the same MR is reviewed multiple times, it creates new versions with suffixes like `-1`, `-2`, and so on

 I use a Markdown browser extension, so I can open the file directly in my browser and read the formatted output with zero extra effort.
+Here’s an example of what it looks like:

 ![Codex Code Review Output](/images/review-output.png)